iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT e.UserLabel, i.MinZ, i.MinY, i.MinZ, i.MaxX, i.MaxY, i.MaxZ FROM bis.SpatialElement e JOIN bis.SpatialIndex i ON e.ECInstanceId=i.ECInstanceId</code>
 </div>

-### 6) Now we have exactly all the information we need.
-It's time to add a simple condition.
+### 6) Now that we have all the information we need, it's time to add a simple condition.

 * Write a query with the WHERE clause to show only spatial elements that have a MinX >= 5 AND MinY >= 6.
 * The format for WHERE clause is `FROM ...
 WHERE ...
 AND ...`